Earlobe creases are lines in the surface of earlobe of a child or young adult. The surface is otherwise smooth

 The earlobes of children and young adults are normally smooth.
-Creases are sometimes associated with rare syndromes that are passed down through families.
+Creases are sometimes linked with conditions that are passed down through families.
+Other genetic factors, such as race and earlobe shape, may also determine who develops earlobe creasing and when it occurs.

 Causes of Earlobe creases

-In children, earlobe creases are sometimes associated with rare disorders, including Beckwith-Wiedemann syndrome.
+In children, earlobe creases are sometimes linked with rare disorders.
+One of these is Beckwith-Wiedemann syndrome.

 When to Contact a Health Professional